Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Results

-To find the Frobenius algebra structure on $A$ displayed in (c) we use \Cref{cor:Ipreserves}.
-Thus, computing multiplication and unit involves the lax monoidal structure of $\rI$, see \Cref{lem:lax}.
+To find the Frobenius algebra structure on $A$ displayed in (c) we use Corollary~\ref{cor:Ipreserves}.
+Thus, computing multiplication and unit involves the lax monoidal structure of $\rI$, see Lemma~\ref{lem:lax}.
 It suffices to evaluate the product on elements $a_{g,n}a_{g,m}$ as a product $a_{g,n}a_{k,n}=0$ if $kH\neq gH$.
-If $kH=gH$ we can find $n'$ such that $a_{k,n}=a_{g,n'}$ as argued before \Cref{lem:lax}.
+If~$kH=gH$, we can find $n'$ such that $a_{k,n}=a_{g,n'}$ as argued before Lemma~\ref{lem:lax}.
 We compute